publiclab/publiclab-archive/notes/TheChessGym/03-03-2022/where-are-missing-99-of-microplastic-pollution-in-the-ocean.md

 ---
-title: Where are  missing 99% of microplastic pollution in the ocean?
+title: 'Where are  missing 99% of microplastic pollution in the ocean? '
 tagnames: microplastics, lat:20, lon:70, zoom:5
 author: TheChessGym
 path: /notes/TheChessGym/03-03-2022/where-are-missing-99-of-microplastic-pollution-in-the-ocean.md